GermanKingYT/TrayNotification/README.md

 - Popup lifetime - await dismissal or set custom
 - Something else I probably forgot

 You can provide any image you like, even transparent.
-It will be resized to fit the icon tile plus any padding that you specify.
+It will be resized to fit the icon tile plus any padding that you specify without user intervention.

 ##Usage
 With so many options, it was difficult to design a configuration.
 Neither a gigantic constructor nor a million properties were desirable.
 I ended up grouping it into 2x models for the image & coloring, supplying animation flags in the constructor, and duration options via the Show method.